42 Holocaust and World War II Children’s Books

 They Called Us Enemy by George Takei, Justin Eisinger, & Steven Scott, illustrated by Harmony Becker ages 13+

-Both history and memoir, this is an important, no, essential story during WWII when the US government declares war on Japan and subsequently all Japanese people, forcing anyone of Japanese descent, including children, into detention camps…George’s family leaves behind a two-bedroom house in Los Angeles, taking only what they can carry.
-They are transported first to a cramped, smelly horse stable and then to a bare-bones, overcrowded barracks surrounded by barbed wire and armed guards.
-George and his brother adapt well –mostly because they have amazing parents but this story also shows the reality for the adults in their new, unfair situation.
-It shows George’s parents’ resiliency and perseverance.
-When World War II ended, leaving the camps isn’t an easy, happy ending for any of the detained families.
-As you can imagine, they have nothing– no jobs nor bank accounts and are returning to a world of prejudice.
+Both history and memoir, George Taeki writes about the time during WWII when the US government declared war on Japan and subsequently, all Japanese people, forcing anyone of Japanese descent, including children, into detention camps…George’s family are forced into overcrowded barracks surrounded by barbed wire and armed guards.
+George and his brother adapt well –mostly because they have amazing parents’ resiliency and perseverance.
+When World War II ended, leaving the camps wasn’t an easy, happy ending for any of the detained families.

 Desert Diary Japanese American Kids Behind Barbed Wire by Michael O. Tunnel